openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   ID or name of firewall_policy to update.

 ``FIREWALL_RULE``
-  Firewall rule to remove from policy.
+  ID or name of the firewall rule to be removed from the policy.

 **Optional arguments:**